-The Hierophant Archetype is the High Priest.
-He is the masculine extroverted expression of the same spiritual energy and wisdom that the High Priestess Archetype of the 2nd Card (II) Embodies.
-This expression tends to be more joyful while expressing passion for God out loud.
+The Hierophant Archetype is the the masculine extroverted expression of the same spiritual energy and wisdom that the High Priestess Archetype of the 2nd Card (II) Embodies.
+This expression tends to be joyful while speaking passion about God out loud.
 This requires a high level of knowledge and experience with a particular spiritual linage or philosophy.
 The archetype is associated with preaching and mentorship both giving and receiving.

 I have written up my perspective on Pantheism on this blog post that is on BeholdArcana.com.
 Basically pantheism is the most accurate and best suited spiritual perspective available in the 21st century.
 It is the belief that: God is Nature.
 There is no super-natural, miracles, or personals transcended God being.
 Pantheism is scientifically accurate and provides the believer with a holistic and environmental conscious expression of spiritual that strives to be in harmony with the Earth and other sentient beings we share the planet with.
 One can be a pantheist without being a member of any religion, but there are religions that are panthest, such as: Taoism, Buddhism, Shinto, Modern Paganism, Core Shamanism (or Neoshamanism) and Most Native American Earth-Based Religions.